hlfshell/arkaine/README.md

 - `Wikipedia` - Given a question, this agent will attempt to retrieve the Wikipedia page on that topic and utilize it to answer the question.

-# Integrations
+# Connectors

 It's one thing to get an agent to work, it's another to get it to work when you specifically want it to, or in reaction to something else.
-For this arkaine provides *integrations* - components that stand alone and accept your agents as tools, triggering them in a configurable manner.
+For this arkaine provides *connectors* - components that stand alone and accept your agents as tools, triggering them in a configurable manner.

-Current integrations include:
+Current connectors include:

 - [`API`](#api) - Given a set of tools, instantly create a web API that can expose your agents to any other tools.
 - [`CLI`](#cli) - Create a set of terminal applications for your agents for quick execution.